Stephanie-Ash/jewellery-art/README.md

 #### Homepage Header

-* The top of the home page shows an image of one of the most striking products attracting the users attention and straight away alerting them that the site stocks more unusual artisting jewellery.
+* The top of the home page shows an image of one of the most striking products attracting the users attention and straight away alerting them to the fact that the site stocks more unusual artistic jewellery.
 * On larger screens the heading text is displayed on a background of paint brush strokes again evoking the idea of jewellery as an art form.
 * A prominent Shop Now button is found below the heading making it easy for the user to quickly browse the products available.